vebbis321/thel.foo/content/posts/validation/index.md

 ## RawValue

 Now, move the conformance to the Validator protocol into the CustomTextField class instead.
 Why?
-The're is no reason to keep the validation that will be applied to the CustomTextField outside of CustomTextField, I have also seen this in production code.
+Like mentioned earlier, we don't want to implement validation behavior every time we use a CustomTextField.

 ```swift
 // MARK: - Validator